ietf-wg-acme/acme/draft-ietf-acme-acme.md

 type (required, string):
 : The string "http-01"

-authorizedKey (required, string):
+token (required, string):
-: A serialized authorized key object, base64-encoded.
-The "key" field in this object MUST match the client's account key.
+: A random value that uniquely identifies the challenge.
+This value MUST have at least 128 bits of entropy, in order to prevent an attacker from guessing it.
+It MUST NOT contain any characters outside the URL-safe Base64 alphabet.

 ~~~~~~~~~~
 {
   "type": "http-01",
-  "authorizedKey": "SXQe-2XODaDxNRsbp0h...fMsNxvb29HhjjLPSggwiE"
+  "token": "evaGxfADs6pSRb2LAv9IZf17Dt3juxGJ-PCt92wr-oA",
 }
 ~~~~~~~~~~

-A client responds to this challenge by base64-decoding and parsing the authorized key object, verifying that its "key" field contains the client's account key, and provisioning it as a resource on the HTTP server for the domain in question.
-That is, the server provisions a JSON object that is equivalent to the object encoded in the "authorizedKey" field sent by the server.
-(Note: The provisioned object need not be a byte-exact copy of the authorized keys object in the challenge.)
+A client responds to this challenge by constructing an authorized key object from the "token" value provided in the challenge and the client's account key.
+The client then provisions the authorized key object as a resource on the HTTP server for the domain in question.

 ~~~~~~~~~~
 {